yyrdl/image_pHash/README.md

   A perceptual hash is a fingerprint of a multimedia file derived from various features from its content.
 You can use it to find simillar image.
-  The main C++ code is from [pHash](http://phash.org/),and I deleted some code that will not be used.Such as the code of trying to load image by built-in jpeglib ,and the code that deal with text and video.etc.
-This module mainly deals with images .And I removed the error that throw out by 'CImg.h',This change avoids the crash of your process when the CImg Object try to throw an error!
+  The main C++ code is from [pHash](http://phash.org/),and I deleted some code that will not be used.Such as the code of trying to load image by built-in jpeglib ,and the code that deal with text and video.etc. .And I removed the error that throw out by 'CImg.h',This change avoids the crash of your process when the CImg Object try to throw an error!

-  The module works well  if you have installed [imageMagick](http://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/) correctly.
+  This module mainly deals with images and  works well  if you have installed [imageMagick](http://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/) correctly.
 And I have tested this module in windows(win10)  and linux(ubutun).